On the modulus of solutions of a first order differential equation: Introduction

 In general, if the integration interval in \eqref{Eq 3 a6} is not $[-\pi,\pi]$, then the corresponding $\mathbf{I}(r)$ may not be bounded as $r\to\infty$.
-To provide a lower bound for $|f(z)|$, we will estimate such kind of $\mathbf{I}(r)$ with integration interval being a subset of $[0,\pi/2]$.
+To provide a lower bound for $|f(z)|$, we will estimate such kind of $\mathbf{I}(r)$ with integration interval being a subinterval of $[0,\pi/2]$ in the proof of Theorem~\ref{maintheorem1}, as well as in the proof of Theorem~\ref{maintheorem2}.

-Look at the simplest case of equation \eqref{Eq 1}, that is, the case when $h(z)=e^z$.
+Here we look at the simplest case of equation \eqref{Eq 1}, that is, the case when $h(z)=e^z$.
 In this case, by integration we may write the solution $f(z)$ in \eqref{Eq 1} as